mwanji/humpty/README.md

 * `WebJarResolver` is the default and looks up resources in a [WebJar](http://webjars.org)
 * `ServletContextPathResolver` finds assets relative to the Servlet context path.
 Is used when an asset's name starts with `/`

-Creating custom resovlers is discussed in the [Extension Points](#extension-points) section.
+Creating custom resolvers is discussed in the [Extension Points](#extension-points) section.

 ### Caches